Police arrest Memphis man in livestreamed shootings; 4 dead

 In February 2020, Kelly, then 17, was charged as an adult with attempted first-degree murder, aggravated assault, using a firearm to commit a dangerous felony and reckless endangerment with a deadly weapon, court records show.

 Records show he pleaded guilty to aggravated assault and was sentenced in April 2021 to three years.
-Kelly was released from prison in March, 11 months after he was sentenced, the mayor said.
-Given the time he spent awaiting a resolution of his charges, he likely got credit for time served and spent more than two years behind bars.
+Kelly was released from prison in March, 11 months after he was sentenced, Memphis Mayor Jim Strickland said.

+“This is no way for us to live and it is not acceptable,” the mayor said.
+“If Mr. Kelly served his full three-year sentence, he would still be in prison today and four of our fellow citizens would still be alive.”

 Strickland thanked legislators for closing what he called a revolving door by passing Tennessee’s “truth in sentencing” law this year.
 The statute, which took effect after Kelly was freed, requires serving entire sentences for various felonies, including attempted first-degree murder, vehicular homicide resulting from the driver’s intoxication and carjacking.